Editorial Standards

 Map your chart of accounts to the new format

 Build a quick mapping worksheet so your GL accounts flow neatly to 8825 and, if you are an M‑3 filer, to Schedule A. Typical tweaks include splitting out asset management fees, contract services, common area charges, and prepayment penalties that used to sit in a single “other” line.
-The 2025 instructions make Schedule A the required home for these items for M‑3 filers, and you will carry that subtotal to line 17.
+The 2025 instructions make Schedule A (Form 8825) the required home for these items for every filer with a non-zero line 17 amount – not only Schedule M‑3 filers – and you carry that subtotal to line 17.

 Keep gross rents clean